-Course Grading/Student Performance Evaluation: Subject to change.
+Course Grading/Student Performance Evaluation:

+Subject to change.
 Any changes will be announced in class.

 Approximately fourteen homework assignments contribute 30 % to the final grade.
 Late submissions are not accepted.
-Exceptions if approved by your instructor, are graded with a 20 % reduction of the numeric grade.
+Exceptions if approved by your instructor, are graded with an up to 20 % reduction of the numeric grade.